jlan84/sql-assignment/assignment.md

     =# \q
     ```

-    You should see a bunch of SQL commands flow through the terminal.

 1. To enter the interactive Postgres prompt, now enter the following to be connected or your database.